elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

 - Imagine you are at restaurant, but you and the waitstaff don't speak the same language (remember they are aliens!)

-- You tell them what you want (_"I want a burger, well done"_)
+- You tell them what you want (_"I want a cheese pizza"_)

 - The kitchen will try to make your meal and bring it out

-- If it is not to your liking, you send it back with feedback (_"meat is not cooked well"_,  _"I need more avocado"_ ..etc)
+- If it is not to your liking, you send it back with feedback (_"it is not cooked well"_,  _"it needs more sauce"_ ..etc)

 - You keep sending the meal back until they get your order right!